orcada-io/guides/website/docs/stake-pool/relay-node.md

 wget https://raw.githubusercontent.com/cardano-community/guild-operators/master/scripts/cnode-helper-scripts/gLiveView.sh
 ```

-Add a line sourcing the `.adaenv` file to the top of the gLiveView `env` file and adjust some paths:
+Add a line sourcing the `.adaenv` file to the top of the Guild Operators <a href="https://cardano-community.github.io/guild-operators/Scripts/env/" target="_blank">common environment</a>
+file (called `env`) and adjust some paths:

 ```
 sed -i env \